 We all know that the famous men’s moccasins have been around for many years.
 They have crossed ages to continue to compete with the latest generation of shoes.
 Some young people today might show some disinterest in these shoes, on the pretext that they are no longer fashionable.
 Women used to make shoes in the form of bags in Canadian forests to protect their men’s feet.
 It was in these forests that the first moccasin was created.
 They looked like leather sewn and folded over the sides.
 However, they were practical though simple.
 When winter approached, these shoes were changed to obtain fur shoes.
-They were designed to leave no trace in the snow thanks to a fox tail which was securely attached to them.
+They were designed to leave no trace in the snow thanks to a fox tail, which was securely attached to them.
 Later, these shoes will be improved by the most creative, in a competitive environment, in order to stand out from the others.
-These creations are still visible at the Toronto Museum, the cradle of moccasin history.
+These creations are still visible in the Toronto Museum, the cradle of moccasin history.
 You can discover hundreds of models on display.
 Initially, we encountered two models of moccasins.
 The lace-up moccasin and the bib moccasin.
 The first model is quite easy to recognize thanks to its decorative lace, while the plastron model is provided with straps to connect the two edges.

 Are Moccasins In Style 2021?
 The short answer is for sure yes.
 Alain Delon in the sixties and Giovanni Agnelli, with his studded moccasins in 1990, are those who have made remarkable use of moccasins.
 From then on, these shoes became a jewel that never left men.
 They are more and more appreciated and adopted because of their comfort, their flexibility and their resistance.
 To vary the possibilities of style, they are available in several models and colors and adapt to each season.
 Even today, they are on the rise and of course find their place on the shelves.